haakonnh/great_game/README.md

 ### Engine
 Implements physics and keeps track of state in the GameWorld object, exposed on the API.

 # RUN
 Install requirements.
 python run_demo.py

-Parameters like game_state.ball_speed can be changed to change how fast balls are.
+Parameters like game_state.ball_speed and game_state.ball_amount can be changed to change how fast balls are and how many there are.